yasslab/weekly_report_helper/README.md

 Weekly Report Helper
 ====================

-### A ruby script that helps writing your weekly report by showing your commits and schedule this week.
+### A ruby script that helps writing your weekly report by showing your commits and schedule for this week.

 ![Screenshot of Weekly Report Helper](http://dl.dropbox.com/u/2819285/wrh_ss.png)